fe-feb23-Ctrl-Alt-Defeat/backend_react_phone_catalog/README.md

 6. To get products by their ids (for exapmle to get your cart or favorites) you should use /products?ids=1,2,3
 7. To get 16 products with biggest discount you should use /products/discount.
+8. To get 16 recommended products you should use /products/recommended.